COSC3020/fibonacci-invariants-Mgoodno1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

+Answer:
+A good invariant would be the value of n is a non-negative integer.
+This is because fib(n) takes an integer and it will be recursively operated and reduces n each time.
+The function always operates on a non-negative integer, which are ensured by the base case checks which will prevent recursion for negative numbers.
+Thus, at the beginning of each recursive call, the input n is always a non-negative integer.